wmacevoy/facts/README.md

 ## Why

 Test frameworks have become a barrier to testing.
-They are too complicated and require understaing their notation too much.
+They are too complicated to build and use.

-Also, the big test frameworks are, well, big.
-This makes them hard to use when building the test framework is harder than building your code.

 Facts is a less-is-more C/C++ test framework.
 There is intentionally not much here.
-With a few things to understand beyond the language itself, you can enjoy the benefits of a test framework that is on your side.
+With a few things to understand, you can enjoy the benefits of a test framework that is on your side.

 ## Overview

 Here are the things to know:

 1. `FACT(a,op,b)` is a fact check.
 Here `a` and `b` are simple expressions and `op` is any logical relation, like `==` or `<`.
 So `FACT(x,==,3)` is the statement that `x == 3` is a fact.
-2. Facts are in a `FACTS(AboutThing) {...} groups, or `FACTS_EXCLUDE(AboutThing)` groups.  `FACTS_EXCLUDE(...)` are (surprise!) excluded by default.
+2. Facts are in a `FACTS(AboutThing) {...} groups, or `FACTS_EXCLUDE(AboutExludedThing)` groups.
 3. End your fact-checking with (all your `FACTS`/`FACTS_EXCLUDE`):
 ```C
 FACTS_REGISTER_ALL() {